cybergeekgyan/Quant-Developers-Resources/README.md

-## List of 20 Fellowships, Graduate programs, and insight weeks, that can help you crack Jobs at Top Hedge Funds, HFT, and Prop Shops
+## 🔥List of 20 Fellowships, Graduate programs, and insight weeks, that can help you crack Jobs at Top Hedge Funds, HFT, and Prop Shops

 *The best time to crack top Quant Jobs is during your undergraduate years, or when pursuing MFE or a master's in a related subject.*